BillWagner/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 ---
 # Recommend XML tags for C# documentation comments

+C# documentation comments use XML elements to define the structure of the output documentation.
+One consequence of this decision is that you can add any valid XML in your documentation comments.
+The C# compiler copies these elements into the output XML file.
+While you can use any valid XML in your comments (including any valid HTML element), While you can put any tags into your documentation comments, this article describes the recommended tags for the most common language constructs.
+Some of the recommended tags can be used on any language element.
+Others have more specialized usage.
+Finally, some of the tags are used to format text in your documentation. this article describes the recommended tags organized by their use:

+- Tags used for multiple elements - You'll use these tags in almost all of your C# documentation
+  - summary
+  - remarks
+- Tags that improve efficiency - These tags provide tools that make it easier to reuse XML comments.
+  - inheritdoc
+  - include
+- Tags that format text
+  - para
+  - list
+  - c
+  - code
+  - example
+- Tags that generate links and references
+  - see
+  - seealso
+  - cref
+  - href
+- Tags for methods
+  - returns
+  - param
+  - paramref
+  - exception
+- Tags for properties
+  - value
+- Tags for generic classes and methods
+  - typeparam
+  - typeparamref

 The compiler will process any tag that is valid XML.
 The tags described in this article provide generally used functionality in user documentation.
 The compiler verifies the syntax of the following XML elements in comments:

 - `<exception>`